MelikaWorks/sharepoint-portal-workflow-case-study/portal-architecture/README.md

 ---

-## Screenshots
+## Screenshots (Execution Evidence)

-The `screenshots/` folder contains images captured from the production environment.
+The screenshots included in this folder were captured from the production environment and demonstrate:
-They demonstrate the actual structure, configuration, and usage of the portals.

-### Included Screenshots

-- **Portal Home Page**
-  Central entry point providing access to organizational systems and modules.

-- **Custom Lists (Operational Data)**
-  SharePoint lists used for structured data such as stations, capacities, and reference data.

-- **Site Navigation & Menu Structure**
-  Left navigation and site menus configured for ease of access and clarity.

-- **Document Archiving**
-  Libraries used for structured storage and archiving of documents.

-- **Reports Library**
-  Centralized storage of periodic and management reports.

-- **Sites & Sub-sites Overview**
-  Collection of sub-sites representing departments, projects, or functional areas.

-- **Permission Management**
-  Role-based access control using SharePoint groups and permission levels.

-Screenshots serve as **execution evidence**, especially where design-time access or historical configurations are no longer available.
+- SharePoint portal home pages
+- Site navigation and menu structure
+- Custom lists and data views
+- Document libraries and archiving structure
+- Reporting libraries and dashboards
+- Permission and access control configuration
+- Sub-site listings and portal hierarchy

+Screenshots are provided as **execution evidence** and to illustrate the final implemented solution.

 ---